tahsirmunna/patients_journey/README.md

 ## 📂 Repository Structure

-📦 report-generation ├── 📂 data # Raw data used for generating reports and final generated data in one csv file ├── 📂 example_generation # One example generation with English translation ├── 📂 exploratory_results # Intermediate results and insights ├── 📂 module # Core modules for data processing and analysis ├── 📂 output # Final generated reports ├── 📄 Prompt.pdf # Prompt used for generating reports ├── 📄 README.md # Repository documentation ├── 📄 config.json # Configuration file for setting up the pipeline ├── 📄 requirements.txt # Dependencies required to run the project └── 📄 run.py # Main script to execute the report generation pipeline
+📦 report-generation ├── 📂 data # Raw data used for generating reports and final generated data in one csv file ├── 📂 example_generation # One example generation with English translation ├── 📂 module # Core modules for data processing and analysis ├── 📂 output # Final generated reports ├── 📄 Prompt.pdf # Prompt used for generating reports ├── 📄 README.md # Repository documentation ├── 📄 config.json # Configuration file for setting up the pipeline ├── 📄 requirements.txt # Dependencies required to run the project └── 📄 run.py # Main script to execute the report generation pipeline